 Unlike the others illustrated here, the George Washington (1732-1799) bust was an open edition.
 It is 13” high on base.
 This was commissioned by the Bicentennial Council of the Thirteen Original States, whose logo appears on the medallion attached to the base.
 Made only in white bisque as shown, it was made for five years (1975-1980); its price went from $175 to $275 during that period.
 Sculpted by William Pae.

 Introduced in 1987 to commemorate the bicentennial of the United States Constitution, Mr. President shows George Washington holding a porcelain scroll on which is incised December 15, 1791 The Bill of Rights, first 10 amendments to the Constitution.
 The base on which he stands, showing the first 13 states, is also used for the base of Cybis’ Noble Eagle sculpture.
-This sculpture is 17” tall and has a declared limited edition of 500.
-Its original issue price of $1,987 was the same as its introduction year.
-As of 2009 the retail price had risen to $2500.
+This sculpture is 17” tall and had a declared limited edition of 500.
+Its original issue price of $1,987 was the same as its introduction year, but rose to $2075 in 1988; the edition was closed before 1993.

 And finally, back to England for this portrait of the famous dandy Beau Brummel.
 This sculpture was offered at an auction in 2007, at which time it was mis-identified as being George Washington!
 Well, that’s completely incorrect because everything about the piece — from hairstyle to every item of clothing — absolutely screams English Regency Period, which was from 1811 to 1820.
 George Washington wouldn’t have been caught dead looking like this…. literally, because our first President died in 1799 at the age of 67.
 That said, this sculpture is a bit of an oddity because stylistically it looks like a 1960s-1970s piece, contemporaneous perhaps with Lady Macbeth or Ophelia.
 He is also one of only two Cybis studies that includes a plinth; the other is the 1970s Enamored Prince Florimund seen in the ballet post, although it is not the exact same one.

-However, Beau Brummel appears nowhere in any 1970s Cybis catalog, nor does it appear in the 1982 and 1988 retail price lists that I have acquired.
-If he was a 1990s release, he must have had a very short-lived production run!
+However, Beau Brummel does not appear in any Cybis catalog, nor does he appear on their 1982, 1988, 1993, 1995 or 1999 retail price lists.
 Lacking any photo of the signature area, it is equally possible that this may have been an artist’s proof that was never put into production.
+It’s also possible that this piece may have been one of those that were offered on eBay by the Cybis studio for a short time in 2009 after an extremely brief production run (as was the rarely-seen Sabrina bust.)
 Should anyone have some retail information about this piece, it would be much appreciated; there is a direct-contact form at the bottom of the About the Cybis Reference Archive page.